 Tomorrow’s Art Audience fills a gap.
 There is an absence of current and up-to-date tools for educators and youth to learn about contemporary art.
 Many teachers who do incorporate art in the classroom are using outdated ideas that do not respond to the expression they are trying to activate, which in turn means that art’s inherent potential is not utilized.
 In addition, contemporary art deals with current issues in an interdisciplinary way.
 Teachers can therefore use the exercises from the database to address other issues such as social awareness, environmental questions, discussions about gender and equality and to investigate science or economy.

 The project also creates a national network of educators and can support museums and art institutions to reach young people and schools.
 The project also utilizes expertise from nearby fields such as dance, drama, adventure pedagogy and cultural learning and adapting them to contemporary art.
-At the same time, the tool also utilizes existing research in art, exhibition-making and education.

 Tomorrow’s Art Audience is currently developing this website.
 It is primarily developed for Nordic children and educators and is mostly in Swedish.
 However, Tomorrow’s Art Audience offers visits to museums and art exhibitions in English, please contact us to find out more.